cloudlinux/libcare/docs/libcare.rst

         .section    .note.GNU-stack,"",@progbits

 A watchful reader have spotted two new sections: ``.kpatch.info`` and ``.kpatch.strtab``.
-The former contains information about function being patched and the patch itself, such as sizes of the functions.
+The former contains information about the function being patched and the patch itself, such as sizes of the functions.
 The compiler generates a relocation section ``.rela.kpatch.info`` against it that references symbols from both the original binary as patch targets